runnixtechnologies/runnix-backend/backend/docs/business_profile_update_api_guide.md

 3. **User receives OTP** via SMS
 4. **User enters OTP** in the verification modal
 5. **Verify OTP**: Call `POST /api/verify_otp.php` with phone and OTP
-6. **Submit form**: Call `PUT /api/update_business_profile.php` with all form data
+6. **Submit form**: Call `PUT /api/update_business_profile.php` with only the fields you want to update

 ### For Other Field Changes:

 1. **User updates fields** (store name, address, registration number)
-2. **Submit form**: Call `PUT /api/update_business_profile.php` with all form data
+2. **Submit form**: Call `PUT /api/update_business_profile.php` with only the fields you want to update

 ## Validation Rules

+### All Fields Are Optional
+- **At least one field must be provided** for update
+- Only provided fields will be validated and updated
+- Fields not provided will remain unchanged

 ### Store Name
-- Required field
+- Optional field
-- Must be unique across all stores
+- Must be unique across all stores (if provided)
-- Trimmed of whitespace
+- Trimmed of whitespace (if provided)

 ### Business Address
-- Required field
+- Optional field
-- Trimmed of whitespace
+- Trimmed of whitespace (if provided)

+### Business Email
+- Optional field
+- Must be valid email format (if provided)
+- Must be unique across all stores (if provided)

 ### Business Phone Number
-- Required field
+- Optional field
-- Must be 10 or 11 digits (Nigerian format)
+- Must be 10 or 11 digits (Nigerian format) (if provided)
 - Automatically formatted to international format (234XXXXXXXXXX)
-- Must be unique across all stores
+- Must be unique across all stores (if provided)
 - Requires OTP verification if changed

 ### Business Registration Number
-- Required field
+- Optional field
-- Must be unique across all stores
+- Must be unique across all stores (if provided)
-- Trimmed of whitespace
+- Trimmed of whitespace (if provided)

 ## Security Features